 We spent several days sightseeing in Ashgabat and the surrounding areas.
 9 years on, the country has changed considerably and Ashgabat in particular is a very modern and glittering city – mentioned in the Guiness Book of World Records as the city with the highest concentration of marble-plated buildings.
 They even cover the old Soviet ready-made apartment blocks with marble.

 The inhabitants are very friendly, but rather disinterested in foreigners.
-Indeed, Turkmenistan is rich enough not to need tourists, and in some areas gives the impression of not wanting them, either.
+Indeed, Turkmenistan is rich enough not to need tourists.
+In fact in some areas it gives the impression of not wanting them, either.

 Official photophobia – which we know from other Central Asian countries – extends from government buildings, border facilities and military to all kinds of buildings, monuments, and markets, in fact most of the capital Ashgabat.
 Taking pictures of holy places such as saints’ graves also elicits aggressive shouts and shoves from the guardians.

 Turkmenistan has a number of top-quality sightseeing spots as well, but the amazing museums in Ashgabat are devoid of tourists.
 Most Turkmen people don’t even know about the (fantastic) carpet museum, and the few foreign tourists don’t visit because a guided tour costs over 30 $ per person (we opted for the unguided 12 $ entrance fee, again no photos inside).

 We also visited historical places such as Nisa, the ancient Parthian capital, and the Silk Road city of Anau.

 Once outside Ashgabat, Turkmenistan appears rather less modern.